btcforplebs/nostr-chat-widget-backend/README.md

 # Nostr Chat Widget Backend

-A minimal backend/front-end runner for the Nostr Chat Widget.
-This repository provides a simple HTML host page (`index.html`) that loads and displays the Nostr chat widget so you can embed it anywhere.

-## How to Use
+This repository provides the minimal hosting layer for the [nostr-chat-widget](https://github.com/btcforplebs/nostr-chat-widget).
+It serves a simple `index.html` file that loads the widget, configures it, and makes it easy to embed on any website.

+If you are using **nostr-chat-widget**, this repo acts as your “drop-in host” or example backend.

+---

+## 🚀 Quick Start

 ### 1. Clone the repo
 ```bash